URI-ABD/clam/abd-clam/README.md

 let criteria = PartitionCriteria::default();

 // The Cakes struct provides the functionality described in the CHESS paper.
-// It performs search assuming that the dataset is a single shard. let model = Cakes::new_single_shard(data, Some(seed), &criteria);
+// We use a single shard here because the demo data is small. let model = Cakes::new_single_shard(data, Some(seed), &criteria);
 // This line performs a non-trivial amount of work. #understatement